What Exactly is EAST?

 Once a project has been approved, students will create a plan with long-term, weekly and daily deadlines.
 Students are expected to document the progress that they have made via pictures, video, screen captures, etc. Projects that will take students more than a few weeks carry a higher risk of failure.
 It is imperative that students make adequate plans.

-Each week, every member of every project group will be responsible for writing a public blog and linking that blog to Twitter.
+Each week, every member of every project group will be responsible for writing a public blog .
 There are two types of blog posts:

 All blog posts will provide a forum for peer, mentor, or instructor feedback.